indekkusu-era/indekkusu-era.github.io/index.md

 ---

-## osu!mania World Cup 2022 Thailand Team Tryout

-The details of MWC2022 Thailand Team Tryout can be found [here](https://indekkusu-era.github.io/mwc2022thailandtryout/)

 ## About me

-Aspiring Data Scientist, Software Engineer intern and Music Composer.
+Aspiring Data Scientist and Music Composer.

 ## Projects